 With the Drug Enforcement Agency (DEA) looking to ban Kratom, a Southeast Asian-native medicinal plant, as a “potentially dangerous and addicting drug”, numerous users and advocates of the said plant have rallied against the imposition.
+Many users protesting for the plant, because of its life changing benefits.
 Now, the DEA has decided to retract on its plan to categorize Kratom as harmful, after receiving an overwhelming response of contradiction from the public, including more than 50 members of the Congress and the Justice Department.

 The federal government, citing various reports of death and poisoning, was aggressive on labeling Kratom as a harmful drug, particularly the Schedule 1 kind.
 This would put Kratom on the same league as methamphetamine, heroin and even LSD.
 However, a number of Kratom advocates have spoken against such move calling it an “overkill” and have provided a plethora of recorded cases of benefits to support their claim that Kratom is nothing more than a coffee (being in the same family) and a natural medicine.

 Lead by the American Kratom Association (AKA), supporters of the said plant have noted of the benefits they received from using it.
 As other have claimed, Kratom is a useful anti-opioid medicine.
 Those who have relegated to drug-use or liquor as a means of overcoming anxiety have testified for Kratom as a healthy alternative and without any ailing effect of other potentially addictive illegal drugs such as cocaine.